Indoor Golf Business Plan, Study, Location Tool and Start up Model

 BenQ TK700STi Golf Simulator Projector

-Having said that, for the money, this projector packs a potent punch, starting with its native 4K resolution.
+Having said that, I must admit that for the money, this projector packs a potent punch, starting with its native 4K resolution.
 The colors come through bright and clear, fueled by a lamp of 3000 lumens and a contrast of 12,000:1.
 Because it’s a gaming projector, it has dedicated game modes and so there won’t be any annoying motion blurs to glitch your game.

 Pro's